akka/akka-http-quickstart-java.g8/docs/src/main/paradox/http-server.md

 @@snip [UserRoutes.java]($g8src$/java/com/lightbend/akka/http/sample/UserRoutes.java) { #all-routes }

-Note that one might want to separate those routes into smaller route values and `concat` them together into the `userRoutes` value - in a similar fashion like we do in the `QuickstartServer` leading to a bit less "dense" code.
+Note that one might want to separate those routes into smaller route values and concatenate them them together with `route` into the `userRoutes` value - in a similar fashion like we do in the `QuickstartServer` leading to a bit less "dense" code.

 ## Binding the HTTP server